matronator/GlobalCollapse/README.md

 Join now at https://global-collapse.com

 MMORPG Persistent Browser Based Game (PBBG) set in an alternate near future in where the COVID-19 mutated and wiped most of the human population.
+Made with [Nette](www.nette.org) Framework.

 ## Features